zdravkov/kendo-docs/api/wrappers/jsp/datasource/transport-update.md

 ### dataType `String`

 The type of data that you're expecting back from the server.
-Commonly used values are
+Commonly used values are "json" and "jsonp".
+Refer to the jQuery.ajax documentation for further info.

 #### Example
     <kendo:dataSource-transport-update dataType="dataType">